 6. Using the small holes in the back of the existing receptacle attach the white and black wires.
 There is a small clamp inside each hole to hold the wires in place.
 Make sure that the black wire is on side with the brass screws and the white is on the silver side.
 The bare copper wire is the ground.
 Using the wire strippers make a small hook on the end of this wire and wrap it around the green screw located on the bottom of the receptacle.
 Push the excess wire and the receptacle into the box that is in the wall and attach it to the front of the box where the holes line up with the screws.

 7. To attach the wires to the existing receptacle strip the ends of the black and white conductors, as before, using the wire-strippers to make little hooks on the ends to fit around the screws on the side of the receptacle.
 Use the wire nuts to attach the copper wires to the existing bare copper wires in the box.
+Tools Specialist shares that you can also use wire connectors to join two or more wires together as they offer more functionalities than wire nuts.
 Push the wires back into the box being extra careful that the bare copper wire is not touching any other metal parts except the green screw that secures it to the outlet.